 <Shift> + g to goto the end of the file.
 Now go up, till you see this line:

-## Uncomment to allow members of group wheel to execute any command # %wheel ALL=(ALL) ALL
+## Uncomment the below line to allow members of group wheel to execute any command # %wheel ALL=(ALL) ALL

 Now, carefully place your cursor on the